sctg-development/tokeisrv/deploy-your-own-service.md

 ## Wrapping up

 You now have a simple local deployment via Docker Compose to test `tokeisrv` and expose it on the internet via Cloudflare Tunnel.
-For production or robust deployment, consider using the Helm chart to manage Kubernetes deployments and monitor logs/upgrade lifecycle.
+For production or robust deployment, consider using the Helm chart to manage Kubernetes deployments on a Kubernetes cluster and monitor logs/upgrade lifecycle.